mkorneev/event-sequencer/README.md

 ### Caveats

-New line characters are NOT expected to be part of a username.
+New line characters are NOT expected to be a part of a username.
+External sorting and parallel CSV parsing will break if that's the case.

 The tool will work fine with any printable UTF-8 characters in the username, and even quotes if escaped with an additional quote.